 We will decide later if I will hold regular office hours; in the past I found very few students came to regular office hours.
 Please don't hesitate to come by my office at Serin 212 W if you have questions; I try to keep a current schedule posted on my door, and you can write yourself in.
 Or email me at email@example.com suggesting three times that you are available.
 Phone calls generally will not work.

 I will post weekly homework problems usually consisting of problems from the textbook.
 The homework will not be graded but is meant to help you to learn the material and to prepare for the quizzes and exams.
 The homework will in general consist of a range of problems from straight forward to challenging.
 You can probably find solutions online, but many people learn as well from reading solutions as they do from sitting passively in lecture.
 So it is to your advantage to try to solve the homework problems before looking at the solutions.
 Making an attempt at the homework problems is very important.
 In the past I have taught classes where students average 90% on online homework, but below 70% on quizzes, even though the quiz problems are simplified versions of homework problems they already answered correctly.
 How do you think this happens?

 The course grade / your performance assessment will be based on the following criteria:

 |Class attendance and participation:||20%|

 There will be six in-class quizzes during the semester.
 They will be given during the Thursday sessions shown in the schedule below.
-Students will be allowed to retake each quiz once if they wish.
-The final grade for the quiz will then be the average of the two grades, no exceptions.
-For each student, I will drop the lowest of the six quiz grades.
+Based on fall 2017 323 performance, we have decided to not allow makeup quizzes except for excused absences.
+For each student, we will only drop the lowest of the six quiz grades.
 The quiz grades in total will count for 50% of the course grade.